 The slag has reprocessing value for secondary metals recovery, and the Custodial Trust has been actively discussing alternatives with interested parties.
 In late 2020, Montana Environmental Trust Group (METG), Trustee of the Montana Environmental Custodial Trust, announced that it has entered into an agreement with Metallica Commodities Corp., an international metals trader based in White Plains, NY.
 Metallica will remove and transport 2 million tons of unfumed slag which has recoverable zinc.
 The slag will be crushed and loaded onto trains, transported by rail to the Port of Longview, Washington, and placed on ships for delivery to one of the world’s largest zinc smelting facilities, located in South Korea.

 Montana Rail Link began construction work on a new rail siding in late 2020.
-Slag shipment is expected to begin April 2021, with 20,000 tons of slag removed per month, increasing to 30,000 tons monthly during the 5-year project.
+Slag shipment started in spring 2021.
+The amount of slag removed per month will increase to 30,000 tons monthly during the 5-year project.
 Once Metallica has completed removing the unfumed slag, the Custodial Trust will proceed with regrading the remaining slag and installing a vegetative cap over the pile to prevent arsenic and selenium from leaching into the groundwater.
 This is the final remedy for groundwater at the Site, as proposed in the Corrective Measures Study (CMS).

 Unfumed slag in the slag pile currently contributes about 75 percent of selenium loading to groundwater at the Site.
 Removing the so-called upper lift of the slag pile will not only eliminate the last major source of selenium but will ultimately reduce the height of the pile by over 50 percent.
 Once regraded and capped, the remaining pile will have a cover that is green and during the growing season.